 Direct connections might be also be used to bypass security checks that other APIs would provide.
 For example, attackers used the WebUSB API to access others sites' credentials on a hardware security, bypassing same-origin checks in an early U2F API.
 [YUBIKEY-ATTACK]

-The Network Service Discovery API [DISCOVERY] recommends CORS preflights before granting access to a device, and requires user agents to involve the user with a permission request of some kind.
-The spec’s Security and privacy considerations" section has more details.
+The Network Service Discovery API [DISCOVERY-API] recommended CORS preflights before granting access to a device, and requires user agents to involve the user with a permission request of some kind.

 2.11.
 Does this specification allow an origin some measure of control over a user agent’s native UI?

 Features that allow for control over a user agent’s UI (e.g. full screen mode) or changes to the underlying system (e.g. installing an ‘app’ on a smartphone home screen) may surprise users or obscure security / privacy controls.
 To the extent that your feature does allow for the changing of a user agent’s UI, can it effect security / privacy controls?
 What analysis confirmed this conclusion?

 2.12.
 What temporary identifiers might this this specification create or expose to the web?

 If a standard exposes a temporary identifier to the web, the identifier should be short lived and should rotate on some regular duration to mitigate the risk of this identifier being used to track a user over time.
 When a user clears state in their user agent, these temporary identifiers should be cleared to prevent re-correlation of state using a temporary identifier.

 If this specification does create or expose a temporary identifier to the web, how is it exposed, when, to what entities, and, how frequently is it rotated?

 Example temporary identifiers include TLS Channel ID, Session Tickets, and IPv6 addresses.